 Solid wood flooring is generally made from a single piece of wood which makes it two to three times thicker than the engineered wood flooring.
-It can be refinished or sanded for a number of different times which is great for customers whom are alway vying for a detailed finish.
+It can be refinished or sanded a number of times which is great for customers whom are always vying for a detailed finish.

 The thing that is impressive about solid wood flooring is the classic look and style.
 No two pieces are alike.
-If you’re one of those people who prefer a traditional look for your homes, there is no better option than the solid wood flooring in darker shades.
-To achieve a more modern look
+If you prefer a traditional look for your home, there is no better option than the solid wood flooring in darker shades.

-Having said that, it is recommended to check the moisture level of the surface before considering it as a viable option for the solid wood flooring.
-This is due to the reason that it tends to expand with the changes in temperature.
+However, it is recommended that you check the moisture level of the room before considering it as a viable option.
+This is due to the reason that hardwoood floor tends to expand with the changes in temperature.
 In fact, the solid wood flooring should never be installed on a bottom-grade surface, such as a basement, where moisture is present in abundance.